Second-generation Lexus NX is 95 per cent new and 100 per cent electrified

 The number of physical switches in the cabin has been reduced from 78 to 45, grouped in different zones.
 That new multimedia system includes permanent shortcuts to navigation, media, phone and vehicle settings –as well as a “Hey Lexus” voice recognition feature (although it stops short of being a live assistant).

+In EV mode it’s truly electric, too; put your foot down and it’ll stay in the EV setting rather than defaulting to full-power hybrid mode, at least as long as there is sufficient charge in the battery.

+It’s deeply impressive, albeit costly addition to the PHEV shopping list: $107,900 for the range-topping NX 450h+ F Sport.

-With prices starting at $93k there are no Clean Car rebates on offer, but certainly no fines either.
-Hybrid technology means even the thirstiest (sic) NX returns 5.5l/100km under the government’s 3P-WLTP regime (126g/km).
+With prices starting at $93k there are no Clean Car rebates on offer for the rest of the NX range either, but certainly no fines either.
+Hybrid technology means even the thirstiest (ha ha) NX returns 5.5l/100km under the Government’s 3P-WLTP regime (126g/km).

 In fact, Lexus NZ as a whole achieves a remarkable corporate average of 140g/km (the threshold for a “clean” car under the feebate scheme is 146g/km) – on its way towards 86g/km across the range by 2024.